Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Discussions

 \subsection{Effects of Pileup}

-In this section, we explore the effects of additional interactions resulting from pileup by examining models trained with a low-pileup dataset and applied to the high-pileup dataset.
-The low-pileup dataset used for training has 40 average additional proton-proton collisions, leading to fewer tracks and towers inside the jets, as shown in Fig.~\ref{fig:num_trk_twr}.
-The resulting AUC values for the \hetedge{} and \recrenc{} models are shown in Tab.~\ref{tab:pileup}.
+In this section, we explore the effects of additional interactions resulting from pileup by examining models trained with a low-pileup dataset and applied to a high-pileup dataset and vice versa.
+The low-pileup dataset often leads to fewer tracks and towers inside the jets than the high-pileup dataset, as shown in Figure~\ref{fig:num_trk_twr}.

+The resulting AUC values for the \hetedge{} and \recrenc{} models are shown in Table~\ref{tab:pileup}.
 Both models see a significant downgrade in the inference AUC values when the testing dataset differs from the training data, indicating poor generalizations of these models.
-But such effects can be mitigated by training these models with a broader range of pileup conditions.
+The model trained with a high pileup dataset is better generalized than that trained with a low pileup dataset.
+The pileup dependence can be mitigated by training these models with a broader range of pileup conditions or with dedicated pileup suppression techniques, such as the Pileup Mitigation with Machine Learning~\cite{Komiske:2017ubm}.